afozbek/100-days-of-code/log.md

 **Today's Progress**: Today I learned Dynamic components & slots on Vue

 **Thougts** Slots are really useful when working multiple dynamic components and we want content in that components

+### Day 91: Aug 31 2019

+**Today's Progress**: Today I learned how to handle forms & how to create my own custom directive with Vue

+**Thougts** Vue offers us how to create our custom directive.
+This is really cool